 - Browser errors.
 Sometimes, a browser might show a 502 coding error despite not having server or network issues.
 In this case, the error might be triggered by faulty browser extensions such as ad-blockers, outdated browser versions, or corrupted files in your browser cache.

 - Home-network equipment issues.
 If you encounter HTTP 502 Errors in more than one website or browser, there is a good chance that your network equipment might be having a temporary connection problem.

 - Firewall blocks.
 A firewall protects your website from any suspicious traffic.
 However, some firewall systems are over-sensitive and might detect false positives.
 The system might be blocking a specific ISP or a request from a CDN.

 Although the 502 Bad Gateway error usually relates to server-side problems, it can also be caused by misconfigurations or temporary issues from the client-side.
 Hence, we’ll overview the common troubleshooting steps with both causes in mind.

 While some solutions are focused on WordPress, most of them can be applied to any website.

 1. Refresh the Page

-The first solution is a fairly simple one.
-Wait around for a minute or two and refresh the page you’re on.
-In a lot of cases, the error is temporary and a simple page refresh will do the trick.
-Meanwhile, you may also check if the website is down using any online tool.
+The first solution is a fairly simple one – wait around for a minute or two and refresh the web page you’re on.
+In a lot of cases, the error comes from a sudden traffic surge.

 2. Clear Browser Cache